Brayden/starbasedb/templates/rls/src/README.md

 UPDATE todos SET text = 'Updated Task' WHERE id = 1;
 DELETE FROM todos WHERE id = 1;
 ```
+-> Outcome: No results, referenced rows not affected, new row inserted
+-> Expected: No results, referenced rows not affected, new row inserted

 Syntax Error
 `SELECT FROM todos WHERE ;`
+-> Outcome: Error
+-> Expected: Error

 Unsupported Dialect
 `Use SQL in a dialect that your implementation doesn’t support (e.g., MySQL with proprietary syntax).`

 Missing Context Value
 `SELECT * FROM todos WHERE user_id = context.id();`
+----> Currently fails.
+Should you have to declare a rule to be able to use context.id()?
+It only exists as a thing in our RLS plugin currently.

 Large Dataset Query
 `SELECT * FROM todos;`
+-> Outcome: Returns all todos
+-> Expected: Returns all todos

 High Concurrency
 `Simulate multiple concurrent queries (use the same SELECT * FROM todos; query).`
+-> Outcome: Returns one set of results scoped to the current user ID
+-> Expected: Returns one set of results scoped to the current user ID

 SQL Injection
 `SELECT * FROM todos WHERE user_id = '123; DROP TABLE todos; --';`
+-> Outcome: Returns an empty data set
+-> Expected: Returns an empty data set

 SQLite-Specific Query
 `SELECT name FROM sqlite_master WHERE type='table';`
+-- We should automatically include this into rules table as a pre-saved INSERT statement somehow

 PostgreSQL-Specific Query
 `SELECT * FROM information_schema.tables WHERE table_schema = 'public';`
+-- We should automatically include this into rules table as a pre-saved INSERT statement somehow